Ford Everest: First generation (U268/UR; 2003)

 Ford unveiled the first-generation Everest in March 2003 at the 24th Bangkok International Motor Show.
 Developed specifically for Asian markets under the lead of chief platform engineer Masaki Makihara, the Everest shares 60 percent of the Ranger's components, including its 2.5-litre intercooled turbo-diesel engine and the exterior styling from the front to the B-pillars.
 It was revealed that the development of the car took four years and costs US$100 million including investments needed to manufacture the Everest.

 As it is based on the Ranger, the Everest retained the double wishbone independent front suspension and a live axle with leaf spring rear suspension from the Ranger with several adjustments.
 It lacks a lockable rear differential.

 The first-generation Everest was offered in a three-row, seven-seater configuration, while in some markets such as Indonesia it was also available as a 10-seater with face-to-face third row bench seats.

 The Everest was sold in Southeast Asia, India, Middle East, Central America, the Bahamas and several African countries.
 It was built at the AutoAlliance Thailand plant in Rayong, and as CKD kits in Chengalpattu, India and Hai Duong, Vietnam.
-In India, the vehicle was introduced as the Endeavour in 2003.
+In India, the vehicle was launched as the Endeavour on 14 October 2003.

 Facelift

-In November 2006, the Everest underwent a major facelift that saw the whole front and side body panels replaced to match the redesign of its base vehicle, the Ranger.
+In January 2007, the Everest underwent a major facelift that saw the whole front and side body panels replaced to match the redesign of its base vehicle, the Ranger.
 Changes also included an updated front fascia, new transmission and an improved engine.
 In addition, the redesign featured the new 5-speed automatic transmission with BorgWarner transfer case, and an Active-Shift-on-the-Fly function (4x4 only) for the first time.
 Despite the massive changes, it retained most mechanical parts along with its U268 project code.
 However, the 2007–2015 model is sometimes referred to as the second-generation Everest by Ford or journalists.

-A second facelift was introduced in 2009.
-While the changes were less prominent than the previous facelift, Everest now sports a rounder fascia than its predecessor and was similar with the facelifted Ranger.
-The changes were achieved by changing the front fender assembly, front hood, front headlights, front grill and front bumper, while it also featured larger 18-inch polished alloy wheels, a redesigned tailgate and new tail lamps.
+A second facelift was introduced in May 2009.
+While the changes were less prominent than the previous facelift, Everest now sports a rounder fascia than its predecessor and is similar to the facelifted Ranger.
+The changes were achieved by changing the front fender assembly, front hood, front headlights, front grille and front bumper, while it also featured larger 18-inch polished alloy wheels, a redesigned tailgate and new tail lamps.

-Another smaller update was introduced in 2012, now sporting a revised front grille.
-In 2013, the Everest received a final facelift, featuring a redesigned front bumper in line with some other global Ford cars.
+Another smaller update was introduced in September 2012, now sporting a revised front grille.
+In August 2013, the Everest received a final facelift, featuring a redesigned front bumper in line with some other global Ford cars.